samuraibeach/samurai/bungalows/deluxe-double.md

 - Private Balcony with tables and chairs over looking the garden.
 - Free wifi
 - LCD TV, DVD player and access to DVD library
-- Refrigerator, Microwave,
+- Refrigerator & Microwave
-- Tea and coffee, kettle etc
+- Tea ,coffee and sugar plus kettle etc
 - Clock Radio, bedside tables and lamps
 - Overhead Fan and heater in winter along with hot water bottles
 - Cutlery, Crockery, and dish linens provided